Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 Metaprogramming allows us to treat our code as data; manipulate it, expand it, and generate new code.

-Macro's let us do a _lot_ of things so I've split this video into two parts.
+Macro's let us do a _lot_ of things, but I've broken this video into three parts

-This time we're going to go through the basics of creating macro's with macro rules.

-That includes pattern matching, metavariables and repetitions.

-I also want to show you a real work example of how I use them.

-In part two of the video, we'll create a domain specific language (DSL) within Rust using macros.
+1. We'll go over the basics of how you can use `macro_rules!` to make your own macros

+2. I'll show a somewhat real life use case I've been working with lately

+3. And we'll implement another programming language within Rust to demonstrate how you can create domain-specific languages (DSLs)

 This series is accompanied by a free book, check the description for a link straight to this chapter.